-The construction monitoring service shall be for the duration of the works contract.
+The construction monitoring service shall be for the duration of the works contract in line with Level 3: Full-time Construction Monitoring as per the ECSA Guideline Professional Fees, 2021.

 The services required of the Consulting Engineer are divided into the following Stages.
-These are to be read inline with the KwaZulu Natal Department of Transport IDPM Policy, 2020 and the ECSA Professional Fees Guideline, 2021.
+These are to be read in line with the KwaZulu Natal Department of Transport IDPM Policy, 2020 and the ECSA Professional Fees Guideline, 2021.